How to Fix Your Nest Thermostat When it Won’t Respond

-If your home has the Nest Thermostat you probably heard about the recent issues and may be living in fear of being left without heat in the dead of winter.
+If you have a Nest Thermostat you have probably heard about the recent outages and may be living in fear of losing your home’s heating abilities in the dead of winter.

 But fear no more!